turingschool/front-end-curriculum/projects/ideabox-triples.md

 ### Comp Recreation

-* [ ]  Novice - Application implements all major comp details correctly (colors, fonts, icons, etc.)
+* [ ]  Novice - Application implements all major comp details accurately and correctly on desktop only (colors, fonts, icons, spacing, alignment, etc.)
-* [ ]  Advanced Beginner - Application adds adequate sizing and spacing of elements on at least 1 screen size
+* [ ]  Advanced Beginner - Application implements all major comp details accurately and correctly on desktop and mobile (colors, fonts, icons,spacing, alignment,  etc.).
+Transitions between screen sizes may not be smooth.
-* [ ]  Proficient - Application adds adequate sizing and spacing of elements at all screen sizes
+* [ ]  Proficient - Application implements all major comp details accurately and correctly on desktop and mobile (colors, fonts, icons,spacing, alignment,  etc.) with smooth transitions between screen sizes.
+Additional elements added generally match the visuals established in the comps, but may be slightly awkward.
-* [ ]  Exceptional - Application adds exceptional sizing and spacing of elements at all screen sizes
+* [ ]  Exceptional - Application implements all major comp details accurately and correctly on desktop and mobile (colors, fonts, icons,spacing, alignment,  etc.) with smooth transitions between screen sizes.
+Additional elements that have been added match the visuals established in the comps.

 ------------------------------------------------------------------